"Doing business without advertising is like winking at a pretty girl in the dark;

 - Stueart H. Britt

-...or if you're anti-capitalism: manipulating the minds of Americans through the dissemination of corporate propaganda.
+...or if you're a cynical anti-capitalist: Manipulating the minds of Americans through the dissemination of corporate propaganda. :D

 MAGAZINE ADVERTISING: MYTH VS. REALITY (7-1-13)

 Myth: Magazines help me build my brand, but are not key to drive purchase intent.